tseemann/berokka/README.md

 ## Introduction

 There is already a good piece of software to trim/circularise and orient genome assemblies called [Circlator](https://sanger-pathogens.github.io/circlator/).
+Please try that first!

-You should try Berokka if:
+You should only try Berokka if:

-1. Circlator fails on your data even after [troubleshooting](https://github.com/sanger-pathogens/circlator/wiki/Troubleshooting)
-2. You only have the contig files and do not have the corrected reads anymore
+1. You only have the contig files and do not have the corrected reads anymore
-3. Your contigs are simple cases
+2. Your contigs are simple cases with clear overhang and could be done manually with BLAST
-4. You can't get Circlator or its dependencies working for some reason
+3. Circlator fails on your data even after [troubleshooting](https://github.com/sanger-pathogens/circlator/wiki/Troubleshooting)

+**NOTE:** orientation to *dnaA* or *rep* genes is not yet implemented.

 ## Installation